ajaxalex001/picassoai/Readme.md

         - sensors: `sen`
         - controller electronics: `elc`
         - robots: `robo`
-   - `specifications (list)`: list of actuator attributes to be displayed on the products page
+   - `specifications (object)`: list of actuator attributes to be displayed on the products page
+   - `downloads (object list) [optional]`: list of downloads.
+If empty or nonexistent, no downloads section will be shown on the page.
+Each object must have the following attributes:
+        - `name (string)`: name of the download
+        - `ref (string)`: link to the download
+        - `description (string)`: description of the download

+        Each object can also have the following optional attributes:
+        - `color (string)`: color of download icon.
+Possible choices are: blue (default), orange, pink, yellow, red, and teal.
+        - `icon (string)`: icon of download.
+Possible choices are listed here: `assets/vendor/boxicons/fonts/boxicons.svg` under the `glyph-name` list.
+The default is `bx-stop-circle`.

 ### Example JSON
 ```